 Interactive Digital Media Tax Credit

-The Interactive Digital Media Tax Credit will support the growth and competitiveness of Alberta digital media companies by refunding 25% of the salaries, wages and bonuses they pay their Alberta employees who work directly to create interactive digital media products.
+The Interactive Digital Media Tax Credit refunds 25% of the salaries, wages and bonuses paid to Alberta employees who work directly to create interactive digital media products.

 Self-Employment Training program